Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Abstract

 \section{Abstract}

-We study inference for linear quantile regression with two-way clustered data.
+This paper studies inference for linear quantile regression with two-way clustered data.
 Using a separately exchangeable array framework and a projection decomposition of the quantile score, we characterize regime-dependent convergence rates and establish a self-normalized Gaussian approximation.
 We propose a two-way cluster-robust sandwich variance estimator with a kernel-based density ``bread'' and a projection-matched ``meat'', and prove consistency and validity of inference in Gaussian regimes.
-We also show an impossibility result for uniform inference in a non-Gaussian interaction regime.
+We also show an impossibility result for uniform Gaussian inference in a non-Gaussian interaction regime, clarifying the limits of two-way cluster-robust inference for quantile regression.
+Monte Carlo simulations show that the proposed procedures provide more reliable size control than conventional alternatives.
+An empirical application to teacher-licensing restrictions suggests that licensing stringency is negatively associated with right-tail teacher quality at lower conditional quantiles, while the association is weak and statistically insignificant at higher quantiles.

 \textbf{JEL Classification}: C15, C23, C31, C80

 \textbf{Keywords}: Clustered data, cluster-robust variance estimator, two-way clustering, quantile regression.